 College football's opening weekend pits the nation's premier programs against each other in resume-boosting, College Football Playoff-shifting games right out of the gate.
-Last season, it was Auburn beating Washington in the annual Chick-fil-A Kickoff Game.
-Next year, the game held in Atlanta, Georgia pits the Alabama Crimson Tide and Duke Blue Devils in a SEC versus ACC showdown that definitely favors one team.
-I’ll let you figure out which one that is.
+Florida outlasted Miami in a Week Zero matchup in 2019.
+The year before, it was Auburn beating Washington in the annual Chick-fil-A Kickoff Game.
+Heavyweights meeting early with national championship game implications is nothing new, but some games just mean more.

-According to open records requests submitted to the Atlanta Journal-Constitution, both schools will make at least $5 million for just one game.
+According to open records requests submitted to the Atlanta Journal-Constitution, both schools will make at least $5 million for that football game.
 For each school to make that money, they have to sell at least 28,500 tickets for the event to receive the "guaranteed payment" of either $5 million or 80 percent of ticket revenue, "whichever is greater," according to the agreement with Peach Bowl, Inc.

-With a capacity of 71,000 seats inside Mercedes-Benz Stadium, and the sheer magnitude that both these fan bases will bring to support head coach Dabo Swinney and Kirby Smart's programs, they're likely to make more than the standard $5 million cut for the neutral site game to start the 2024 football season.
+With a capacity of 71,000 seats inside Mercedes-Benz Stadium, and the sheer magnitude that both SEC and ACC fan bases will bring to support head coach Dabo Swinney and Kirby Smart's programs, they're likely to make more than the standard $5 million cut for the neutral site game to start the 2024 football season.

 "To play a great opponent like the University of Georgia in a first-class venue like Mercedes-Benz Stadium will be an outstanding experience for our football team and fans.
 The resumption of our storied rivalry with Georgia has been a high priority for us and will continue to be a high priority moving forward."